TOGAF® 9 Certified (Level 1 & 2) – eLearning

 Upon completing the Practitioner level, participants will demonstrate their capability to:

-• Employ the TOGAF framework for managing and driving organizational change.
+• Employ the TOGAF framework for managing and driving organisational change.

-• Apply the TOGAF methodology to diverse transformation efforts within an organization.
+• Apply the TOGAF methodology to diverse transformation efforts within an organisation.

-• Utilize TOGAF techniques in both ongoing and forthcoming architecture projects.
+• Utilise TOGAF techniques in both ongoing and forthcoming architecture projects.

 Target Audience